Soul-Care

 2. Keep in touch with the missionaries.
 Schedule a call in your calendar and take time to talk to them.
 Loneliness on the mission field can be hard.
 Even though missionaries call the mission field their home, remember they never truly belong.

 3. Visit the missionaries on their mission field.
 Go with a gracious heart.
-Go as a friend, not as an inspector.
-Don’t look at things that can be done better, but appreciate whatever is being done.
+When visiting, listen with a hospitable heart.

 6. Sometimes the work the missionaries are called to do in a certain place gets over and it is time to hand over and discern new pathways.
 At such times re-entry to their hometown becomes extremely difficult emotionally, as well as many other ways for missionaries and their children.
 Church communities, friends and families can offer support and care in practical ways helping them resettle.